Shanmathaen/botium-toys-internal-it-audit/reports/finding-and-risks.md

-## Recommendations
+## High-Risk Findings

-### Immediate Actions
-- Enforce least privilege and role-based access control
+1. All employees have access to sensitive customer data, including cardholder data and PII/SPII.
+Risk: High

-- Encrypt sensitive data at rest and in transit
+2. Customer credit card data is not encrypted at rest or in transit.
+Risk: High

-- Implement regular backups and disaster recovery planning
+3. No backups or disaster recovery plan exists.

-### Short-Term Improvements
+Risk: High

+## Medium-Risk Findings

+4. Weak password policy and no centralized password management system.
+Risk: Medium

-- Deploy an intrusion detection system (IDS)
+5. No intrusion detection system (IDS) in place.
-- Strengthen password complexity requirements
-- Implement centralized password management

-### Long-Term Improvements
-- Regular security audits
-- Data classification and inventory
-- Continuous monitoring and patch management
+Risk: Medium